raza-khan0108/consensus-mechanisms-simulator/README.md

-# 🧠 Consensus Mechanisms Simulator
+# 🧠 Consensus Mechanism Simulator

 This project simulates three major blockchain consensus mechanisms: **Proof-of-Work (PoW)**, **Proof-of-Stake (PoS)**, and **Delegated Proof-of-Stake (DPoS)**.
 It demonstrates how different validators are selected in each consensus model using a simple JavaScript-based mock environment.